Limbi: Preliminary Design

 By: Alondra Vivas

 We plan to continue the advancement of NASA JPL’s Limbi, a multi-jointed robot that allows for the connection of two modules through their docking mechanisms.
-The goal is to improve on the current Limbi by developing a mechanical androgynous connector for Limbi as well as the cubic modules, reduce the overall size of NASA JPL’s Limbi and mass, use renewable energy to allow Limbi and the cubic modules to produce power, allow power transfer to flow from the cubic modules to Limbi and between each other, and using a low friction surface to replicate space as close as we can while reducing the cost of the overall project.
+The goal is to improve on the current Limbi by developing a mechanical androgynous connector for Limbi as well as the cubic modules, reduce the overall size and mass of NASA JPL’s Limbi, allow power transfer to flow from the cubic modules to Limbi and between each other, replicate space by creating a low friction environment, and reducing the cost of the overall project.

 The purpose of Limbi is for astronauts to create structures autonomously in space that would reduce the time, risk, and cost of building the structures.
 Utilizing the idea of Legos, the cubic modules can be used to build space stations, large solar panels, and space laboratories for safer and more efficient experiments.This would be accomplished by having Limbi pick up one cubic module with its connector, attach it to another cubic module while remaining attached to the second cubic module,the next step would be to pick up another cubic module and repeat the process over again.